Top 5 Branding Agencies In The World — July 2022

 We've put together a list of brand design firms that get it.
 Some come from the traditional graphic design background, while others are digital natives who break the boundaries of a brand.

-The World's Best Branding Agencies & Brand Design Firms for 2022:
+The World's Best Brand Design Firms — July 2022 Ratings:

 They're the most prominent independent branding agency globally, with an extensive portfolio ranging from government and non-profit to crypto and tech.
 The brand design studio is run by 23 hands-on designers (who are partners), thus ensuring the utmost quality and commitment.
 No surprise, they've been in the graphic design business for over five decades.